-Working across our supply chain to meet science-based targets to limit global warming to below 1.5°C
+Working across our supply chain to meet science-based targets

 To achieve these goals, we’re leveraging our global scale and voice to drive climate action and nature-based solutions by addressing climate action across our supply chain:

 - Beyond our footprint, we’re driving change through transparency and advocacy by engaging with industry and governments.
-We also share information on our climate action annually in our Milestones Report and offer our lessons learned through consortiums, trainings and other events.
+We also share information on our climate action annually in our milestones report and offer our lessons learned through consortiums, trainings and other events.

 We’ll continue aggressively working across our business and value chain to take climate-appropriate actions that protect our environment and help keep global warming below the 1.5° C target.